yashknight007/ScanSynxAI-Cathago/README.md

 # ScanSynxAI

-Hii !, need help with documents scanning and matching.
+Hii !
+DO you need help with documents scanning and matching?
 Here we are get 20 free credits to scan and match them powered with Bert Ai.

 ## ✔ User Authentication
 With Django's powerful built in ORM for User Authentication and Admin Panel.
 Its Safe and Secure.
 With Profile Section to display user credits, past scans, and requests.